jjvanzon/Circular-Language-Spec/spec/commands/commands-loose-ideas.md

 `<< interpretation issues >>`

-Clauses have special access privileges compared to delegated procedure symbols.
+Clauses have special access privileges compared to delegated command symbols.

 ![](images/7.%20Commands%20Ideas.049.jpeg)

 < Bad explanation following >
 A clause can freely access anything of its parent clause and the parent clause’s parent clause, etcetera.
-If going up the procedure ancestry a procedure symbol is encountered with a reference line, the clause can access this ancestor freely, but not any higher in the procedure ancestry.
+If going up the command ancestry a command symbol is encountered with a reference line, the clause can access this ancestor freely, but not any higher in the command ancestry.

 In the picture above, the top two lines could have been set by A itself.
 The first resides in A’s parent clause.
 The second resides in the *execution* that parents A, so still accessible to A. The last line, crossed out, can’t be set by A itself, because it resides outside A’s containing call.
 It can be set only by a symbol higher than A’s containing call, for instance B.

 Squares formally can’t have outward lines, except for static members.
 There are situations in which non static members of squares are shown to have outward lines, but those are discussed later.

-###### Passing a procedure reference
+###### Passing a command reference

 `<< parameters >>`

-When you pass a procedure reference to a child procedure:
+When you pass a command reference to a child command:

 ![](images/7.%20Commands%20Ideas.050.jpeg)

-The child can call the referenced procedure at will.
+The child can call the referenced command at will.

 ###### The If example

 `<< execution flow >>`

-An application of that is the If procedure.
+An application of that is the If command.

 ![](images/7.%20Commands%20Ideas.051.jpeg)

-Procedure A passes Clause A and Clause B to Procedure B, along with an object that serves as the condition.
-Depending on the state of the condition, Clause A is executed or Clause B. So Procedure B gets to decide which clause executes.
+Command A passes Clause A and Clause B to Command B, along with an object that serves as the condition.
+Depending on the state of the condition, Clause A is executed or Clause B. So Command B gets to decide which clause executes.

 `<< interpretation issues >>`

-The clauses can freely access anything of __Procedure A__, so __Procedure B__ is able to call things that can freely access __Procedure A__’s stuff.
+The clauses can freely access anything of __Command A__, so __Command B__ is able to call things that can freely access __Command A__’s stuff.

 ###### Brainstorm